 Facilities for instruction include the academic departments of the University, the clinical facilities of the UCLA Medical Center (715 beds), the Resnick Neuropsychiatric Hospital (209 beds), the Corinne A. Seeds University Elementary School, the University Clinics, the UCLA Santa Monica Medical Center and Orthopedic Hospital and over 200 affiliates.

-Prelicensure students in the BS-Generic and MSN-MECN programs will be assigned to clinical experiences with one of our established clinical practice partner facilities: UCLA Medical Center-Westwood which includes the Mattel Children's Hospital and the Resnick Neuropsychiatric Hospital, UCLA-Santa Monica Medical Center and Orthopedic Hospital, Cedars-Sinai Medical Center, Children's Hospital of Los Angeles, Saint John's Health Center and Veteran's Administration Hospital-West Los Angeles.
+Prelicensure students in the BS-Generic and MSN-MECN programs will be assigned to clinical experiences with one of our established clinical practice partner facilities, which include but are not limited to: UCLA Medical Center-Westwood which includes the Mattel Children's Hospital and the Resnick Neuropsychiatric Hospital, UCLA-Santa Monica Medical Center and Orthopedic Hospital, Cedars-Sinai Medical Center, Children's Hospital of Los Angeles, Saint John's Health Center and Veteran's Administration Hospital-West Los Angeles.

 Nursing students plan their own living arrangements.
 Costs for living vary widely depending on individual preferences and living standards.
 UCLA students have various options for on and off-campus housing.
 In addition to campus owned options, the surrounding communities offer apartments for varying levels of rent.
 Housing in Los Angeles, both on and off campus, is in great demand, and students should make arrangements early.
 The UCLA Housing Office provides information on the various housing options for UCLA undergraduate and graduate students at https://housing.ucla.edu/.
 Students interested in applying for campus housing must complete the online application at the UCLA Housing Office website.